 ‘The Desert’ and Other Poetry by Tod Benjamin The Society January 7, 2017 Poetry, The Environment 4 Comments The Desert We were flying in a desert, an oasis to drink dry.
 We gorged ourselves on date palms and spat in nature’s eye.
 We’ve been lying in a desert where the wine of life’s run dry, for the plane’s no more returning, all the fuel’s been blown sky-high.
 Now we’re crying in a desert, only echoes hear our pain, throw it back against our faces, scorch our souls with their disdain.
 Yes, we’re crying in a desert, where the hot wind dries our tears, leaving salt on gold-grained sand hills, desolation in our ears.
 We are dying in this desert, arid waste consuming weed.
 Who recalls the fertile pasture that died to feed our greed?
 Some Day An Environmental Sonnet ‘They know not what they do!’
 We’ve heard the cry, but comes it from ignorance or wisdom?
 Where quiet hedgerows once cloistered country homes, lies blister’d our landscape, with signs on high marking motorways from Elgin to Rye.
 Blossoming new towns spread industry’s hum, and urban regeneration has come, bringing space to stroll about, drive, and fly.
 But know they what they do?
 Let us keep tabs….
 Does progress mean destroy our treasur’d land?
 Grow G.M. crops and drench in killer spray?
 Does better life mean sprawling concrete scabs? and stinking oil polluting golden strand?
 Know what they do?
 I fear they may, some day.
 Haiku for All Seasons Overnight green leaves shoot Blossoms banish winter snow Man plucks new young buds. … Long, balmy June days Cricket whites on green pitches All scores are settled. … Leaves glide slowly down Green now becomes autumn gold Hard earned tan blisters Tod Benjamin lives in Bournemouth, England, and is a retired businessman who, after years of globetrotting in the chemical business, wintered in Florida as a retiree golfer until forced to give up golf.
 He has written, for his own pleasure over many years, short stories, essays, novels, and, whenever he has to express a cry from his heart, poetry.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 4 Responses 绿山从 From Green Mountain (Cong Lu Shan) January 8, 2017 Sublime!
 Oh if only each day could begin with such verse.
 Reply Tod Benjamin January 15, 2017 Thank you for the kind words, and please accept my apologies for not acknowledging them sooner.
 Reply Yolanda January 9, 2017 I enjoyed the touches and tribute to nature, what can be lost, what remains, and what is worth keeping Reply Tod Benjamin January 15, 2017 Yes, indeed.
 What remains troubles me greatly, for surely what remains is a constantly diminishing quantity – and quality?
 Sadly, I am sometimes glad to be old.
 Reply Leave a Reply to Tod Benjamin Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.